pyiapa/statcalculator/README.md

 This project computes various summary statistics based on an expenses input CSV file.
 Each row of the input file indicates a given expense.
-The row provides information on the date, type of expense, amount, whether it was reimbursed, and location.
+The row provides information on the date, type of expense, amount, whether it was reimbursed or not, and location.

 ## Design Decisions ##